czue/django-wedding-website/README.md

 This allows you to build your guest list in Excel and get it into the system in a single step.
 It also lets you export the data to share with others or for whatever else you need.

-See the `import_guests` management command for more details and `bigday/guests/tests/data` for sample file formats.
+See the `import_guests` management command for more details and `guests/tests/data` for sample file formats or see the customization section below.

 ### Save the Dates